TV Antenna Review: Top Picks From Consumer Reports' Testing

 The number of channels you receive will depend on your location and environment, as well as the placement of the antenna in your home.
 You may need to try several models before finding the best antenna for your needs.
 That’s why we strongly recommend purchasing from a retailer with a no-hassle return policy.
 Also, it’s a good idea to regularly rescan for channels, because you might have missed some the last time you scanned.
 And use our tips on where to place your antenna to get the best reception.

 Before you buy a new TV, check our buying guide and ratings of models from all the major brands.
 You’ll also find our exclusive brand reliability information based on feedback from more than 118,000 readers.
-Every set we evaluate goes through a battery of tests, backed by expert viewing panels, to determine high-definition picture quality and UHD performance with 4K material.
+Every set we evaluate goes through a battery of tests, backed by expert viewing panels, to determine high-definition picture quality and UHD performance with 4K content.